thelastoutpostworkshop/gpio_viewer/README.md

 ### Installation VSCode + PlatformIO

+>ℹ️ Make sure you have the [latest ESP32 boards](https://github.com/espressif/arduino-esp32) by Espressif Systems in your Platforms<br>

 - Install the **GPIOViewer Library using PlateformIO Libraries**

 Add the following to your platformio.ini file: